infinitydaemon/cwd-gate/README.md

 test      (none)         10.172.10.2,fd11:5ee:bad:c0de::2/128  0B                  0B          (not yet)
 ::: Disabled clients :::
 `
+### Default Listening Ports

+CWD Gate uses only 6 service ports which are 22 (Inbound SSH), 53 (DNS frontend), 9050 and 9051 (TOR Router) and 4711 (FTL DNS).
+These ports are only accessible from LAN sid eand not WAN but also depends on how you have configured your firewall and router.

 ### Allowing SSH from LAN only ( Change as per your network specifications )

 `iptables -A INPUT -p tcp --dport 22 -s 192.168.2.0/24 -j ACCEPT ` &&